If you do not find an answer to your question below, click here to contact us.

 Thereafter, Alissa Goodlett filed a class action lawsuit alleging that she and other individuals were affected by the Data Breach.
 Alissa Goodlett is the “Plaintiff” or “Class Representative” and she sued Brown-Forman the “Defendant” on behalf of people who have similar claims (the “Class”).
 The lawsuit alleges Brown-Forman did not adequately protect the Class Members personal information.
 Brown-Forman denies all allegations of wrongdoing.

 The Court did not reach a final decision in favor of the Class or Brown-Forman.
-Instead, both sides agreed to a proposed Settlement to resolve the lawsuit.
-A settlement avoids the costs and uncertainty of a trial and related appeals, while providing Benefits to the Class.
+Instead, both sides agreed to the February Settlement to resolve the lawsuit.
+A settlement avoids the costs and uncertainty of a trial and related appeals, while providing benefits to the Class.

-The Class Representative and Class Counsel believe the proposed Settlement is best for all members of the Class.
-The Court in charge of the lawsuit has granted Preliminary Approval of the proposed Settlement and has ordered that Notice be made available to explain it.
+The Class Representative and Class Counsel believed the February Settlement was best for all members of the Class.
+The Court in charge of the lawsuit approved the February Settlement.

-You are a Class Member and are affected by the proposed Settlement if Brown-Forman notified you that your personal information was or may have been compromised in the Data Breach.
+You are a Class Member and are affected by the February Settlement if Brown-Forman notified you before August 21, 2021 that your personal information was or may have been compromised in the Data Breach.

-If you have questions about whether you are a Class Member, you may contact the Settlement Administrator at 833-326-0772 or Class Counsel (see FAQ 10 below).
+If you have questions about whether you are a Class Member, you may contact Class Counsel (see FAQ 10 below).

-If you are a Class Member, you are eligible to obtain Benefits under the proposed Settlement.
-The available Benefits and process for submitting Claims to receive Benefits are described in FAQ's 4 and 6 below.
+If you are a Class Member and you submitted a valid Claim Form (Identity Protection) by July 7, 2021, you may obtain benefits under the February Settlement.
+The available benefits and process for submitting Claims to receive benefits are described in FAQ’s 4 and 6 below.

-Members of the Class can elect to enroll in Experian IdentityWorksSM Identity Protection Services for a total period of three (3) years.
+Members of the Class could have elected to enroll in Experian IdentityWorksSM Identity Protection Services for a total period of three (3) years.
 Experian IdentityWorksSM includes credit monitoring from all three bureaus, access to the Experian credit report, $1 million in identity theft insurance, and identity restoration services.

-If you previously signed up for Identity Protection Coverage through Brown-Forman after receiving notice of the Data Breach, you must submit a valid Claim Form (Identity Protection) in order to receive additional coverage for a period of three (3) years total.
-If you did not previously sign up for identity protection services, and you submit a valid Claim Form (Identity Protection), you will receive three (3) years of Identity Theft Protection Coverage.
+If you previously signed up for Identity Protection Coverage through Brown-Forman after receiving notice of the Data Breach, you must have submitted a valid Claim Form (Identity Protection) to receive additional coverage for a period of three (3) years total.
+If you did not previously sign up for identity protection services, and you submitted a valid Claim Form (Identity Protection), you received three (3) years of Identity Theft Protection Coverage.

-To be eligible to receive Identity Theft Protection Coverage, you must submit a completed Claim Form (Identity Protection) by Wednesday, July 7, 2021.
+To receive Identity Theft Protection Coverage, you must have submitted a completed Claim Form (Identity Protection) by Wednesday, July 7, 2021.

 • costs, expenses, losses or charges incurred a result of identity theft or identity fraud, falsified tax returns, or other possible misuse of your personal information;